Children of Bodom: Blooddrunk and Relentless Reckless Forever (2007–2012)

-From October to December 2007, Children of Bodom recorded their sixth studio album, titled Blooddrunk, which was released on 15 April 2008.
+From October to December 2007, Children of Bodom recorded their sixth studio album, Blooddrunk, released on 15 April 2008.

 The album contained 10 songs including a cover of "Ghost Riders in the Sky".

 Children of Bodom was featured on the Gigantour 2008 North American tour with Megadeth, In Flames, Job for a Cowboy and High on Fire.
 Children of Bodom was one of the first bands to be confirmed for Wacken Open Air 2008, where they performed alongside many bands including Iron Maiden, Sonata Arctica and Avantasia.
 Children of Bodom played at Donington Download on 15 June, playing a mixture of old and new songs.
 On 8 March 2008, Children of Bodom did their first UK signing event at the Zavvi music shop in Oxford Street, London.
-They signed copies of their new single "Blooddrunk" in CD, 7 inch and 12 inch vinyls, only 666 copies of the 12 inch vinyls have been made.
+They signed copies of their new single, "Blooddrunk", in CD, 7 inch and 12 inch vinyls.
+Only 666 copies of the 12-inch vinyls were made.

-On 26 June 2008, Children of Bodom played their first show in Auckland, New Zealand with support from local scene acts Dawn of Azazel and Subtract at the Transmission Room.
+On 26 June 2008, Children of Bodom played their first show in Auckland, New Zealand with support from local acts Dawn of Azazel and Subtract at the Transmission Room.
 In 2008, Children of Bodom's first three studio albums, as well as Tokyo Warhearts, were remastered and re-released with bonus tracks.
 In September and October 2008, the band toured the U.S. supporting Blooddrunk with support from The Black Dahlia Murder and Between the Buried and Me.
-Testament also made a special guest appearance in the main support slot at the tour's New York City date.
+Testament made a special guest appearance in the main support slot at the tour's New York City date.
 In November and December 2008, the band toured in Europe supporting Slipknot and Machine Head.
-From late January to early March 2009, the band also co-headlined the European tour with Cannibal Corpse with Diablo opening for them.
-On 2 April 2009, Children of Bodom embarked on the No Fear Energy Tour headlined by Lamb of God with main support from As I Lay Dying and themselves, and rotating opening slots with God Forbid and Municipal Waste, but dropped off the tour a week before it was finished following a serious injury Alexi sustained after falling from the top bunk of his tour bus on 26 April 2009, after the show in Palladium Ballroom, Dallas, Texas.
-In addition to the injury, on 8 May 2009, at Roseland Ballroom in New York City, Alexi and Children of Bodom were forced to quit playing after a few of their songs because of Alexi's previous injury.
-Laiho originally planned to continue touring despite his injury but was forced to cancel last six dates when any efforts to alleviate the pain failed.
-All summer festival dates went down as planned and were unaffected by Alexi's injury.
+From late January to early March 2009, the band co-headlined the European tour with Cannibal Corpse with Diablo opening for them.
+On 2 April 2009, Children of Bodom embarked on the No Fear Energy Tour headlined by Lamb of God with main support from As I Lay Dying and themselves, and rotating opening slots with God Forbid and Municipal Waste, but dropped off the tour a week before it was finished following a serious injury Laiho sustained after falling from the top bunk of his tour bus on 26 April 2009, after the show in Palladium Ballroom, Dallas, Texas.
+In addition to the injury, on 8 May 2009, at Roseland Ballroom in New York City, Laiho and Children of Bodom quit playing after a few of their songs because of Laiho's previous injury.
+Laiho planned to continue touring despite his injury but was forced to cancel the last six dates when efforts to alleviate the pain failed.
+All summer festival dates went down as planned and were unaffected by Laiho's injury.